vbobrov/iseutils/README.md

       -h, --help            show this help message and exit -l                    List all certificates.
 Requires -i, -a and -p.
 Other options are ignored.
-      -i <isenode>          ISE Node FQDN or IP address -a <username>         GUI Admin username.
+      -i <isenode>          ISE Node FQDN or IP address -a <username>         GUI Admin username
-      -p <password>         GUI Admin password.
+      -p <password>         GUI Admin password
-      -c <certfile>         Path to certificate file.
+      -c <certfile>         Path to certificate file
-      -k <keyfile>          Path to key file.
+      -k <keyfile>          Path to key file
-      -e <keypassword>      Key encryption password.
+      -e <keypassword>      Key encryption password
       -n <node> [<node> ...]
                             Node list to install certificate.
 Space separated.
 Specify keyword all to include all nodes in the deployment.
       -u [<use> [<use> ...]]
                             Certificate uses (admin,portal,eap,pxgrid,dtls).
 Space separated.
 For portal, a non-default tag is specified with portal:<tag>
       -r                    Prevent node restart if required.
 Use with caution.
       -y                    Accept all warnings without prompts
       -d <level>            Debug level.
 1-Warning (default), 2-Verbose, 3-Debug